protontypes/open-sustainable-technology/README.md

 - [pv-terms](https://github.com/DuraMAT/pv-terms) - Contains nomenclature for PV-relevant terms that are used in modeling and data analysis for PV systems.
 - [StatisticalClearSky](https://github.com/slacgismo/StatisticalClearSky) - Statistical estimation of a clear sky signal from PV system power data.
 - [Photovoltaic_Fault_Detector](https://github.com/RentadroneCL/Photovoltaic_Fault_Detector) - Model-definition is a deep learning application for fault detection in photovoltaic plants.
+- [nasapower](https://github.com/ropensci/nasapower) - Aims to make it quick and easy to automate downloading NASA-POWER global meteorology, surface solar energy and climatology data in your R session as a tidy data frame tibble object for analysis and use in modelling or other purposes.

 ### Wind Turbines